Sasneham (TV series)

-Sasneham is an Indian Malayalam-language television soap opera launched on 8 June 2021 in Malayalam entertainment Channel Asianet and also streaming on Disney+ Hotstar, starring Rekha Ratheesh and K. P. A. C. Saji in lead roles.

-This series focuses on trials and tribulations of older generation who are thrown into Old age homes.
+Sasneham is an Indian Malayalam-language television soap opera that aired on Malayalam entertainment Channel Asianet and also streams on Disney+ Hotstar, starring Rekha Ratheesh and K. P. A. C. Saji in lead roles.
+This series focuses on the trials and tribulations of an older generation who are thrown into old age homes.
+The show launched on 8 June 2021 and ended on 25 March 2023.

 Plot

-Sasneham depicts the story of Indira and Balachandran, past lovers, they reunited in an old age home.
+Sasneham depicts the story of Indira and Balachandran, past lovers, who reunite in an old age home.
 They two are neglected by their own family.
 Indira has two children, Manu and Mini.
 After her husband's death, Indira lives with her daughter and gives her land in the name of Manu and his cunning wife Priya.
-As Mini and her family leave to US for a better career, Indira is forced to shift to Manu's home.
+As Mini and her family leave to the United States for a better career, Indira is forced to shift to Manu's home.
 Priya hates Indira extremely and taunts her.
 Much to Indira's dismay, Manu also supports Priya and behaves like a puppet at Priya's hand.
 Priya tries to get rid of Indira and considers her as a burden.
 Meanwhile, Indira tolerates everything and stays there for the sake of her son and her grandchildren, who are fond of her.

 On the other hand, Balan has a daughter, Meera who is a good lady by heart but is forced to behave harshly to her own father due to her arrogant and a money-minded advocate husband, Raghu.
 He taunts Meera and Balan and insults Balan.
 Even his grandson Sudhi, ridicules Balan.
 This worries Balan.

 Priya tries every other methods to get rid of Indira.
 She even goes to the extent of killing her by putting up an act that she changed for good and takes her to a temple and pushes her into the temple pond and escapes.
 But to Priya's dismay, she returns to her home after being rescued by Shankaranarayanan aka Shanku, a lawyer, and his childhood sweetheart, Nandha.
 Shanku was bought up in Thanal, a destitute home for the elderly which was run by Nandha's parents as he was an orphan.
 They become Indira's saviours.